Pumi1a/BURUPURO-TIMER/README.md

 ![キャプチャ.PNG](https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/1115291/ad29da08-18cc-0377-f841-a0c0b9fa2655.png)

 #### Changing the Notification Channel
 You can change the channel to which notifications are sent.
 By default, it is set to the system message channel.
-To save the trouble of setting up a database, channels are managed by their ID.
-To get the channel ID, go to [User Settings], select [Advanced Settings], and check Developer Mode.

 1. Type "/" and click on the Blue Pro Timer icon, then select `/set_channel` from the command list.
-2. Right-click on the channel where you want to send the notifications, select [Copy Channel ID] at the bottom, paste it, and execute the command.
+2. Enter the name of the channel you want notifications to go to, and execute the command.
-3. You will receive a message from the bot saying `Set channel to {new_channel_id}.`
+3. You will receive a message from the Bot saying `Set channel to {new_channel_name}.`.

 ![1.PNG](https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/1115291/8ab601e4-d986-7b5f-b298-29acbef7e80c.png)